thanuj10/Nokia-Debloater/README.md

 ## F.A.Q

-1. Do I need root, Unlocked bootloader etc?
+1. Do I need root or an unlocked bootloader?
 > No

 2. What can I expect from the debloating measures?
 > Better Privacy and security, Possibly better battery life and performance

 3. Can I revert the changes?
-> Yes, You can revert by either manually installing all the apps debloated by the script, by factory resetting your device or selecting the *rebloat* option from the script.
+> Yes, You have few options
+ - Using the Rebloat option from the script
+ - Reinstalling all the rebloated apps that were purged
+ - Factory Reset

 4. Will I lose data by debloating?
 > No you will not.

 5. Are there possibilities of bricking my device?
-> Yes, But it's very rare and you need not be worried because I will test every version before releasing it on GitHub.
+> Extremely Rare.

 ## TO-Do List